ronny781/Soduko-Solver-Visualized/README.md

 ![](https://media.giphy.com/media/bAL5IUsjvch93SaytW/giphy.gif)

-The game starts after the user choose difficulty level,</br> then the program sends GET request to a sudoku board generator API in order to fetch a </br> random board with the corresponding difficulty level.</br> The response received as JSON object that then gets parsed into a two-dimensional array.
+The game starts after the user choose difficulty level,</br> then the program sends <b> GET request </b> to a <a href="https://github.com/bertoort/sugoku">sudoku board generator API</a> in order to fetch a </br> random board with the corresponding difficulty level.</br> The response received as <b> JSON </b> object that then gets parsed into a two-dimensional array.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>